Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 Dr. Jeff Hecht and Staff

-Here’s a list of questions to ask physicians you are interviewing for a position with you:
+Here’s a list of questions to ask physiatrists you are interviewing for a position with you:

 1. Give me an example of your leadership skills.( If your job qualifications involve leadership.)